StoglRobotics/ros_team_workspace/docs/tutorials/setting_up_rtw.rst

    source ros_team_workspace/setup.bash

-Execute the following to configure the ROS Team Workspace permanently.
+Execute the following to configure the RosTeamWorkspace permanently.

+**ATTENTION**: The following will work only if RosTeamWorkspace is checked out in ``/opt/RosTeamWS/ros_ws_rolling/src/`` folder!
+We are working on fixing this.
+The progress can se followed in `this issue <https://github.com/StoglRobotics/ros_team_workspace/issues/51>`_.

 Add auto-sourcing of configuration to your ``.bashrc`` file by adding following lines to its end using your favorite text editor (e.g., ``vim`` or ``nano``):